chris-visser/meteor-vue-admin/README.md

 - Make user related components more SOLID by extracting the forms from their containers
 - Implement user edit functionality
 - Simplify more
+- Start testing, its not a POC anymore :)

 ## App Directory Structure
 The structure of the app follows